 In December 2015 and January 2016 TGC successfully restored a worn and stained driftwood frame with matting.
 Liesner's 'San Francisco Marina' was acquired in poor shape - showing wear and tear due to years of improper storage conditions.
 The painting was cleaned and the frame completely restored using a special wood protecting layer.
 The stained matting was overpainted in titanium white.

 TGC Workshop: Stolen Painting

 In April 2015 this unrestored painting was stolen from TGC.
 The artist Hans Josef Zimmer depicts a scene at a port with people enjoying a sunny day on the pier.
 The painting is in unrestored condition with yellowing varnish.
-As of Summer 2018 the painting remains missing.
+As of the year 2023 the painting remains missing.

 In January 2016 one of the TGC projects involved the gilding of a carved Art Deco frame.
 As a first step the worn frame was colored in 18k gold basepaint.
 As a next step 23k gold leafing was applied to some of the corners and center ornaments.
 A final step completed the gilding of all remaining ornament features.

 A May 2016 reframing project was required for Rothwell's 'Abandoned House'.
 The original frame showed significant paint loss and did not complement the modernist painting at all.
 There was also significant bending to the board as it had stretched over the decades - a paint flaking disaster was prevented as it was 'released' from its frame.
 After careful cleaning a newer wood frame was found that protects and complements the painting much better.